Wheaton College (Illinois): Graduate school

 The Wheaton College Graduate School was founded in 1937 to provide further theological training and ministry skills.
 The college and graduate school are on an 80-acre campus in Wheaton, Illinois, a 45-minute train ride west of downtown Chicago.
 There are approximately 550 graduate students enrolled, with a 14:1 student/faculty ratio.

 The graduate school comprises six academic departments; Biblical and Theological Studies, Christian Formation & Ministry, Evangelism and Leadership, Intercultural Studies, Psychology, and Teaching.
+The Duane Liftin Divinity School, housing the Bible and Theology and Ministry/Leadership programs is undergoing the process of Association of Theological Schools accreditation as a seminary as of 2026.
 The Graduate School offers 14 Master of Arts programs and two doctoral programs, a Ph.D. in Biblical & Theological Studies and a Psy.D. in Clinical Psychology.
 The American Psychological Association and Council for the Accreditation of Educator Preparation accredit graduate school programs.

 Five of the master's programs provide a flexible degree option.
 Wheaton offers a Biblical Studies program as a part-time, evening cohort model.
 The school offers Missional Church Movements and TESOL and Intercultural Studies in a summer-only format.
 The college also offers an Evangelism & Leadership the Christian Formation and Ministry – Outdoor and Adventure Ministry concentration in a year-round modular format.